oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/08-alert.md

 ### Configuring Alerts
 We do all the alerting related configurations in the customized [values.yaml](../prometheus/values.yaml) when installing the Prometheus chart.

 First, configure alerting rules.
-For demonstration purpse, We define one [alerting rule](../prometheus/values.yaml#L45) named 'ClusterWarning' that will fire alerts if some WLS cluster has only one running server.
+For demonstration purpse, We define one [alerting rule](../prometheus/values.yaml#L45) named 'ClusterWarning' that will fire alerts if some WebLogic cluster has only one running server.

 Second, configure Alertmanager.
 In [alertmanager.yml](../prometheus/values.yaml#L27) we define one route and one receiver that will send all the received alerts to a webhook.